ukayani/scalator-ecs/akka-cluster-post.md

 But how can a node join a cluster if it is the first node to join?
 Isn’t this a classic chicken and egg problem?
 As it turns out, the first seed node in the **seed list** of *all* nodes will send a join request to itself when it launches, becoming the first member of the cluster.
 It is thus important that all **seed lists **have the same first node.

+For a more detailed treatment of cluster formation, consult the [Akka Cluster Docs](https://doc.akka.io/docs/akka/2.5/common/cluster.html?language=scala).

 ### The Challenge

 Now that we have an understanding of cluster formation we can discuss some of the challenges present when deploying to ECS: